ResponsiveMenu/Responsive-Menu/readme.txt

 = 3.0.14 (22nd September 2016) =
 * Added animation of menu items when menu opened (Pro only)
 * Added slide effect animation option instead of standard dropdown (Pro only)
+* Removed button from header bar to aid with z-indexing (Pro only)
 * Bug fixes

 = 3.0.13 (22nd September 2016) =